neoKushan/WinformsExam/README.md

 ## Final Note

-If you feel this "exam" is far too simple, then be aware that 50% of the candiates that took it could not complete the most basic aspect of it.
+If you feel this "exam" is far too simple, then be aware that 50% of the candidates that took it could not complete the most basic aspect of it.
 Another 25% took over 30mins to finish it and only about 25% of candidates were able to complete the assignment in what I would deem a reasonable amount of time.